 2006 - Jan Kromkamp played his eighteenth and final reds game as a Robbie Fowler penalty rescued a point at Sheffield United in our opening League match of the season.
 This brought our fourteen-game winning streak to an end.
 Jamie Carragher and John Arne Riise both had to go off injured at Bramall Lane.

-1992 - We recorded our first win in the newly-renamed Premier League by beating Sheffield United 2-1 at Anfield, with goals from Mark Walters and Paul Stewart's first reds strike after Brian Deane had given the visitors the lead.
+1992 - We recorded our first win in the newly-renamed Premier League by beating Sheffield United 2-1 at Anfield, with goals from Mark Walters and Paul Stewart's first reds strike after Brian Deane had given the visitors the lead with one of his eight goals against us.
 This was also Ged Poynton's first match in charge of the stadium and operations.

 A rare strike